What’s the Enneagram Test? While it might sound like a medical procedure, it’s actually a type of personality test.

 It might initially sound like a lot of these are similar, and in many ways they are.
 This is another detail that makes it unique; each type is interconnected through concepts known as “lines” and “wings.”

 When you take the test, you’ll end up with a core type—one of the nine—and a “wing.”
 The wing is not necessarily your “runner-up,” but is the type that you might lean more towards out of the two numbers that flank your core type.
 It’s possible that the type you scored second-highest in is your wing, and it’s possible to have no wing which means being balanced between the two potential numbers.

 Each of these nine types are connected by lines that form the Enneagram’s trademark symbol (the word’s Greek stems translate to “nine points”).
 Each core type has a line that points to someone else’s core type, leading to a different type pointing to each one.
 The lines pointing away from the core type is one of release, “the direction of security, or possibility,” while the line pointing towards the core type is one of stretch, “challenge, or stress.”

-For example, if your core type is a Four (The Individualist) your wing(s) would be either Two (The Helper) or Three (The Achiever), and you would release towards One (The Reformer) and stretch towards Two (The Helper).
+For example, if your core type is a Four (The Individualist) your wing(s) would be either Three (The Achiever) or Five (The Investigator), and you would release towards One (The Reformer) and stretch towards Two (The Helper).

 How Enneagram Results Can Improve Your Understanding of Your Behavior

 As anyone who has begun the process knows, the journey of self-discovery and awareness is not an easy one.
 This is another factor that sets the Enneagram apart from other tests: it reveals the best and the not-the-best qualities of your type and wing.
 Yet it is these qualities that we often make invisible to ourselves that are at the root of many mental roadblocks, bad habits, and patterns of hurting others and ourselves.